microsoft/frameworkcontroller/doc/user-manual.md

       For example, [drain the Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node) before delete it is acceptable.

-   *The Task instance can be universally located by its [TaskAttemptInstanceUID](../pkg/apis/frameworkcontroller/v1/types.go) or [PodUID](../pkg/apis/frameworkcontroller/v1/types.go).*
+   *The Task running instance can be universally located by its [TaskAttemptInstanceUID](../pkg/apis/frameworkcontroller/v1/types.go) or [PodUID](../pkg/apis/frameworkcontroller/v1/types.go).*

    *To avoid the Pod is stuck in deleting forever, such as if its Node is down forever, leverage the same approach as [Delete StatefulSet Pod only after the Pod termination has been confirmed](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#delete-pods) manually or by your [Cloud Controller Manager](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager).*